 As the students continue through what Dr. Montessori called the Intellectual Period, they develop intellectually, socially, and morally as active participants in their classroom communities and learning.
 Hands-on learning, coupled with more abstract work, discussions, and experiential education, creates a balance of learning experiences for the active minds and bodies of the Upper Elementary student.
 Throughout the curriculum, group work is highlighted to create a productive and positive outlet for this very social developmental period.
 Ongoing independent work is also vital and allows students to challenge themselves, hone organizational skills, and build a solid foundation of academic strengths.s.

 DEFINING THE 6-9-YEAR-OLD CHILD

-From first grade through third grade, children are excited and ready to learn.
+Children are excited and ready to learn from first through third grade.
 Having reached a stage of physical stability, they enter into the age of reasoning and logic.
 Their imaginations are strong, and they are able to learn and think about things that they cannot see or touch.
 Lower Elementary children are interested in exploring not only their immediate surroundings but in knowing and understanding the bigger world.